 Level in the organisation Proportion of females Proportion of males

 Board 43% 57%

-Executives 1 50% 50%
+Executives 50% 50%

-Senior Management 2 33% 67%
+Senior Management 25% 75%

-Whole organisation 75% 25%
+Whole organisation 74% 26%

-- 1. Executives include the following positions: Managing Director/Chief Executive Officer and Chief Financial Officer. - 2.
-Senior Management includes the following positions: General Managers, Financial Controller, Human Resources Director, National IT Manager and Group Risk Manager.
+Executives include the following positions: Managing Director/Chief Executive Officer and Chief Financial Officer.

-It is noted that the Company has a high proportion of women in its workforce and the Board will continue to review annually the measurable objectives it has set for gender diversity, with a view to increasing diversity at Board, Executive and Senior Management levels through a range of strategies.
+The Board will continue to review annually the measurable objectives it has set for gender diversity, to ensure the Company continues to have diversity at Board, Executive and Senior Management levels.

-Recommendation 1.6: A listed entity should: (a) have and disclose a process for periodically evaluating the performance of the Board, its Committees and individual Directors; and (b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.
+- (a) have and disclose a process for periodically evaluating the performance of the Board, its Committees and individual Directors; and - (b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.